chas42/task-manager-cli/README.md

 - Add new tasks
 - List all tasks or filter by status (todo, in-progress, done)
-- Mark tasks as completed (not implemented yet)
+- Mark tasks as completed
-- Remove tasks (not implemented yet)
+- Remove tasks

+## Technologies Used
+- Go programming language
+- Cobra for CLI framework
+- JSON for data storage

 ## Installation